Nyrrine/nyrrine/README.md

 ### 🌷 What I'm Currently Working On

-- 🤖 **RPA Systems** for the Wishroll Software Community
+- 🤖 **RPA Systems** for the Wishrolls Status & OC Network Community
-- 🏪 **Enterprise Web App** - Transforming a major FMCG company's Excel PO system into a modern TypeScript/React/PostgreSQL solution
+- 🍯 **Arbiter** - Transforming a major FMCG company's Excel PO system into a modern TypeScript/React/PostgreSQL solution
-- 🎮 **Indie Project Remaster** - Rebuilding a beloved app from scratch for loyal fans (free release!)
+- ☕ **Indie Project Remaster** - Rebuilding a beloved app from scratch for loyal fans (free release!)
 - 🧠 **AI Research** - Exploring machine learning applications in academia

 ### 💕 My Philosophy

-I find pure joy in creating things that work!
-There's nothing more fulfilling than knowing my code made someone's day better.
-Every repo I tend to is like a plant in my digital garden 🌱 - it needs care, attention, and love to grow!
+I love creating things that work!
+There's nothing more fulfilling than knowing my work made someone's day better.
+I look at my repos and feel like I'm tending to my own personal garden, quite a comparison I know but it's nice to see it all flourish in one place, hehe.

 <div align="center">